SourceBox-LLC/OpenAthena/README.md

 # OpenAthena Server

 OpenAthena is a lightweight, DuckDB-powered analytics engine designed to work seamlessly with OpenS3.
-It provides SQL query capabilities over data stored in OpenS3 buckets, similar to how AWS Athena works with S3 but running locally or on your private infrastructure.
+It provides SQL query capabilities over data stored in OpenS3 buckets, enabling powerful analytics directly on your OpenS3 data lake.

 ## Architecture